-“(4B) There is nothing in this article that prevents the State from treating any unfilled vacancies of a year that are reserved for filling in that year in line with any provision for reservation made under clauses (4) or (4A) as a separate class of vacancies to be filled in any future year or years.
+(4B): There is nothing in this article that prevents the State from treating any unfilled vacancies of a year that are reserved for filling in that year in line with any provision for reservation made under clauses (4) or (4A) as a separate class of vacancies to be filled in any future year or years.

 See Also – 82nd Amendment Of Indian Constitution

-The 81st Amendment Of Indian Constitution went into effect on 9 June 2000.
+The 81st Amendment of the Indian Constitution went into effect on 9 June 2000.
 This constitutional amendment modifies article 16 of the Constitution of India.
 This gave the state the authority to treat the unfilled reserved vacancies from one year as a separate class of vacancies to be filled in the following year or years.

-What Is The Purpose Of The Indian Constitution (81st Amendment), Act, 2000?
+What is the purpose of the Indian Constitution (81st Amendment), Act, 2000?